aserron/lab-lambda-monorepo/docs/project-plan.md

 - Set up VS Code configurations
 - Create development scripts
 - Implement git hooks for code quality

+### 6.3.
+Documentation and Tooling Verification
+- Review all documentation for accuracy and completeness
+- Test developer tooling functionality
+- Verify onboarding process for new developers
+- Validate code quality enforcement
+- Check documentation is up-to-date with implementation

 ## Potential Challenges and Mitigations